11 Common Edible Wild Plants That are Healthy

 Tea plants taste bitter and astringent, and the leaves and flowers are edible.
 This plant will help with general health.

 11. Sweet Gale

-Sweet Gale is used for general health and can even be used as a insect repellent, and a treatment for acne.
+Sweet Gale is used for general health and can even be used as an insect repellent and a treatment for acne.

 I hope you enjoyed this article and learned about one plant that is edible.
-Do not consume any of these plants if you are pregnant or planning to be pregnant, because many of these are listed as abortifacient, and also don’t consume dirty food, wash your food.
-It is also possible to be allergic to some of these foods, although extremely rare, it can happen.
+Do not consume any of these plants if you are pregnant or planning to be pregnant, because many of these are listed as an abortifacient, and also don’t consume dirty food, wash your food.
+It is also possible to be allergic to some of these foods.
+Although extremely rare, it can happen.